codama-idl/codama/packages/nodes/docs/ProgramNode.md

 # `ProgramNode`

 This node represents an entire program deployed on-chain.
-It defines all elements of a program such as accounts, instructions, PDAs, errors, etc.
+It defines all elements of a program such as accounts, instructions, PDAs, events, errors, etc.

 ![Diagram](https://github.com/codama-idl/codama/assets/3642397/37ec38ea-66df-4c08-81c3-822ef4388580)